zng-ui/zng-template/README.md

 [`zng`]: https://github.com/zng-ui/zng/crates/zng
 [zng repository]: https://github.com/zng-ui/zng

+#### Windows ANGLE

+On Windows this project also downloads prebuilt ANGLE DLLs, you can disable this by removing the `"download"` feature of `zng-view-angle`.
+Note that ANGLE provides significant lower RAM usage at equivalent GPU performance as the native OpenGL.

 ### Resources

 App resources are placed in [`res/`](./res/).
 Some of these resources are embedded in [`shared/src/res.rs`](./crates/shared/src/res.rs).